sakloui/jorban-martysmods.github.io/docs/special_other/special_games/fivem.md

 ---

-### Step 6.
+### Step 6: Check for FiveM Errors using the Console
-Launch FiveM and inspect the console for issues using the F8 key.
+Launch FiveM and inspect the console for issues using the **F8 key**.

 If the ReShade installer can't pinpoint the FiveM install location, or if your ReShade ID has been altered, the following error might arise: